hsduesseldorf/BusinessAnalyticsA/usecases/007-parquet-file-viewer/README.md

 ### 2. Functional Requirements / Expected Results
 Create a command line tool, named **parquetviewer.py** that...

-1. ...comes with a configuration file containing a user-editable list of news sources to be investigated.
-The primary news source should be public RSS or AtomFeeds, but additional sources are also welcome.

-   The configuration file should contain a list of at least 30 RSS feeds from popular news sources like CNN, NYT, FoxNews, Spiegel an others.

-2. ...takes a list of comma separated keywords or phrases arguments to used to generate and filter the podcast.
-Some valid samples:
-   - **podgen.py Corona**
-   - **podgen.py "Angela Merkel"**
-   - **podgen.py "Donald Trump" "Joe Biden"**
-   - **podgen.py --keywords healthy food**
-   Multiple search arguments should be combined by an **AND** filter operations.
+1. ...takes a (a) valid parquet file name or (a) a path to a folder containing multiple partial parquet files representing one logical file as an argument.

+2. ...spins up a server and web page to view and basic analysis and navigate of the parquet file.

+   **Viewing/Analysis:**
+   - a spreadsheet grid to display the file contents (paging required)
+   - some information about the file (size, columns, etc.)
+   - some information about each column (data type, number of distinct values, etc.)
+   - suitable visual chart-summary for each column.

+   **Navigation:**
+   - Filtering over individual columns (as in an Excel table object).
+Either by values or by wildcard operations e.g.: "Mercedes C*"

-3. ...supports for a help function to advice users on tool usage by entering **'podgen.py /help'** or ** 'podgen.py /h'** on Windows or respective **'podgen.py --help'** or  ** 'podgen.py --h'** on MAc/Unix.
+3. ...supports for a help function to advice users on tool usage by entering **'parquetviewer.py /help'** or ** 'parquetviewer.py /h'** on Windows or respective **'parquetviewer.py --help'** or  ** 'parquetviewer.py --h'** on Mac/Unix.

-4. ...displays progress and status information while the podcast is in generation.

-5. ...creates an audio file (e.g. MP3), ready for direct consumption.
-   Note: The audio file should be created in the current folder.

 ### 3. Success Criteria
-A GitHub repository (public or private) that everyone can clone/download and that directly works after the requirements listed in ***requirements.txt*** are fulfilled.
+A GitHub repository (public or private) that everyone can clone/download and that directly starts up after the requirements listed in ***requirements.txt*** are fulfilled.

 ### 4. To get you started...
  - Start here: https://github.com/vipinc007/ParquetViewer
- - That's the visual blueprint (see table visualization): https://www.kaggle.com/shubh0799/churn-modelling
+ - That's a good visual blueprint (see table visualization): https://www.kaggle.com/shubh0799/churn-modelling

 ![blueprint](viewer.jpg)